 when trail and roadway conditions are unsafe for public passage.

 In addition to this work, critical to the future of Sand Run, the park district has also announced that the parkway section between Portage Path and Merriman Rd. has been permanently closed to vehicles.

 Acquired by the park district in 2016, the Valley View Area of Cascade Valley Metro Park in Akron has already undergone a significant transformation and continues to evolve and take shape.
 Several substantial state and federal grant awards have helped the park district re-naturalize the land and reimagine the property’s historic barn that once served as a golf clubhouse.

 In fall of 2021, the park district launched a prototype hiking trail near the barn, which allows visitors access to explore the area and watch us grow.
 Reservations for events in 2022 opened October 1 for the restored barn lodge.

-With river restoration work nearly complete, the next project will be developing pedestrian access to the Cuyahoga River.
+With river restoration complete, the next phase of the project will be developing pedestrian access to the Cuyahoga River.
 When they're available, we will share updates here on our latest work at Valley View.